-13.2 Operation of Personnel Policies
+13.2 Operation of personnel policies

-Managers and supervisors involved in the operation of the Council's employment policies, for example "Maximising Attendance", Scheme of Special Leave, Discipline or Grievance Procedures, must do so fairly and equitably.
+Managers and supervisors involved in the operation of the Council's employment policies, for example Maximising Attendance, Scheme of special leave or Discipline or Grievance procedures, must do so fairly and equitably.

 As described above, any personal interest or relationship must be declared to a senior manager who will decide whether the individual should continue to be involved in the process.